Dyslexia Early Literacy

 A specific learning disorder that is neurological in origin and that is characterized by unexpected difficulties with accurate or fluent word recognition and by poor spelling and decoding abilities that are not consistent with the person’s intelligence, motivation, and sensory capabilities.
 These difficulties typically result from a deficit in the phonological components of language that is often unexpected in relation to other cognitive abilities.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge. ( E2SSB 6162)

-Dyslexia Work Group Membership
+Dyslexia Work Group and Educator Groups

 The internal work group in Seattle Public Schools was formed with members from the following departments: